Infection (Chicago franchise): Part 1

 At a Chicago Bears game, members of Firehouse 51, the Intelligence Unit, and Chicago Med are tailgating.
-After Matthew Casey notices a guy collapse in the middle of the festivities, they head over to help and find the guy with a flesh-eating infection on his legs repeating the letters "BRT."
-The guy is taken to Chicago Med where they identify the infection as necrotizing fasciitis.
+After Matthew Casey notices a man collapse in the middle of the festivities, they head over to help and find the man with a flesh-eating infection on his legs; he keeps repeating the letters "BRT."
+The man is taken to Chicago Med where they identify the infection as necrotizing fasciitis.
 Ambulance 61 gets dispatched to a house where they find two people dead inside from the same infection.
 Jay Halstead identifies the original victim as a student at a local university.
-Cruz reveals to Mouch and Brett that he plans on proposing to Chloe.
+Cruz reveals to Mouch and Brett that he is going to propose to Chloe.
 Burgess responds to a call at a gas station where a woman and her child are both infected.
-They both shortly die later at Chicago Med.
+They both die later at Chicago Med.
 Boden begins dealing with the mayor's office when the house is assigned to parade duties.
 Firehouse 51 responds to a fire at Central Chicago University (CCU), where a large chemical fire has broken out.
-While in the basement rescuing trapped people Severide notices a panel on the wall with the same "BRT" initials.
+While in the basement rescuing trapped people Severide notices a panel on the wall which has the "BRT" letters on it.
 The discovery allows intelligence to begin putting together a connection between the infection and the university.
 After shift Chloe breaks up with Cruz.
-Intelligence discovers that the original victim was a lab assistant at CCU and had previously been threatening professors with an apocalyptic-type event happening in Chicago.
-Burgess and Upton go to Chicago Med to question him; however, when they arrive, they are told he died.
+Intelligence discovers that the original victim was a lab assistant at CCU who had been telling professors that there would be an apocalyptic-type event in Chicago.
+Burgess and Upton go to Chicago Med to question him; however, when they arrive, they discover that he has died.
 The Office of Fire Investigation determines that the fire at CCU was deliberately set.
-Jay Halstead finds out that another lab assistant at CCU, Veronica Song, was supposed to be in the lab at the time of the fire but didn't show up.
-Upton arrives at Song's house to question her; however, upon entering Song collapses from infection.
+Jay Halstead learns that another lab assistant at CCU, Veronica Song, was supposed to be in the lab at the time of the fire but didn't show up.
+Upton arrives at Song's house to question her; however, after Upton enters, Song collapses from infection.
 They are both brought to Chicago Med where Song is rushed into surgery.